1. Why use this guide?

 You can trace the build up to the dissolution of the monasteries and the dissolution itself through the records described below.
-Not all of the records have been described in our catalogue in detail, making a search within them tricky, and most have not been digitised.
-To view non-digitised records you will need to visit The National Archives at Kew or pay for research.
+Not all of the records have been described in our catalogue in detail, making a search within them tricky, and most are not viewable online.
+To view records which are not online you will need to visit The National Archives at Kew or pay for research.

 Try searching the following records using keywords in our catalogue or, if this proves fruitless, browse each series by clicking on the links: